 "Around The Table"

-I find it very interesting to hear opinions on cultural issues, spirituality, politics, religion, & healthcare from THE GENERATION raised on fake social media!
-This blog is keep sake for my future generations of world topics I've discussed around my kitchen table with my kids.
+I find it very interesting to hear opinions on culture spirituality, politics, religion, & healthcare issues from THE GENERATION raised on social media!
+This blog is a keep sake for my future generations!
+World topics I've discussed around my kitchen table with my own kids.
 Food for thought!

 What are you discussing at your dinner table?